“Why is my roof leaking?”

-A leaking roof is a common fear every homeowner has.
-Maybe its the mystery of where it is coming from, the potential damage it is causing, or just not knowing why.
-Regardless of why, it is crucial to find out where your roof is leaking and why so you can prevent further damage to your home.
+A leaking roof is a common fear every homeowner has, and roof damage is no joke.
+Maybe it’s the mystery of where the damage starts, the potential further damage it is causing, or just not knowing how it happened in the first place.
+Regardless of why your roof is leaking, it is crucial to find out where the roof leak is coming from so you can act fast and prevent further damage to your home.

 If you suspect your roof is leaking, you need to do three things: